joeiddon/zengine/README.md

 Some bugs that need fixing, but I haven't got around to:

-- Proper face ordering - currently done by distance to face centroids, should be done by casting a ray through the two faces.
+- Proper face ordering - currently done by distance to face centroids; should be done by casting a ray through the two faces.
+Or could use a more low level canvas rendering context, like WebGL, in order to implement a simple z-buffer.
 - Rotation around the x-axis is not right-hand for some reason - probably a dodgy rotation matrix calculation.
+Can't easily be flipped as now lots of code relies on it being wrong!
+Ha!

 ---